MonsterZockerHD/TechsCodeDoc/docs/Ultra Permissions/index.md

 * `/upc removeSuperadmin <Player>`
 * `/upc transfer (From <File / MySQL>) (To <File / MySQL>)`

+---

-==(Options)== means that you can add additional options seen below.
+*(Options)* means that you can add additional options seen below.
 You seperate each option with a space.

  - Time ex. `1d 4h 3m` (d = day, h = hour, m = minute)
  - `bungee` (Will be applied as a Bungee Permission)